kohlkopf/kohlkopf.github.io/index.md

 ## Employment
 ---
-**Bioinformaticist** / *Stowers Institute for Medical Research* / Kansas City, MO
+**Graduate Researcher** / *Stowers Institute for Medical Research* / Kansas City, MO

-+ Gained experienced as a bioinformatics data analyst in neuroscience
++ Gained experienced as a bioinformatics data analyst
 + Conducted research on the olfactory system in a model organism
 + Performed collaborative research in a massively interdisciplinary lab